ni/measurement-plugin-labview/docs/README.md

 ## Creating a LabVIEW executable for static registration

-A build specification is included with the generated measurement service.
+Two build specifications are included with the generated measurement service.
+The UI must be built before building the measurement service executable build specification is built.
 To create an executable for the measurement service, right-click the build specification and select `Build`.